SherG/sherrieg/content/blog/boomers-work/index.md

 Perhaps it's fair to say that the advertising/marketing industry has had a big hand in creating stereotypes.

-They study generations like entomologists capturing a few samples of butterflies and pinning them to a board.
-Next comes the labeling of particular species:
+They study generations like entomologists capturing butterfly species and pinning them to a board.
+Next comes the labeling:
 * This is what all these butterflies want!
 * This is how all these butterflies think!
 * Learn the top 7 characteristics of these butterflies!